alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 Relational calculus and relation algebra are known to be equivalent in expressiveness.
-This is what allows Alf to compile the second form above to something similar to the former one and to send it to an underlying SQL DBMS (a feature obviously limited by the ability to reconcilie the respective type systems, see later).
+This is what allows Alf to compile the second form above to something similar to the former one and to send it to an underlying SQL DBMS (a feature obviously limited by the ability to reconcile the respective type systems, see later).
 However, as shown by the example above, a calculus is more declarative than an algebra.
 In other words, the latter looks more like an algorithm.
 Despite this, we do claim that relational algebra exposes better